-Recreational activities provide the opportunity for people of all abilities and backgrounds to meet and share time with each other in ways that encourage friendship to take root and flourish.
+Recreational activities provide the opportunity for people at all levels of ability and from different backgrounds to meet and share with each other in ways that encourage friendship to take root and flourish.

-- Medications reminders must be given to staff prior to departure on outings.
+- Medication reminders must be given to staff prior to departure on outings.

 - Prior notice is needed if a participant displays challenging behaviors.

 - Participants must register for activities within their age category.

 Ages 5-12.
 This summer camp provides a safe, structured, and engaging environment strategically designed for children with Sensory Processing Disorder (SPD) which is part of, but not limited to, Autism Spectrum Disorder (ASD).
 This is the only program in Clark County providing this recreational program to children with SPD.
 Sensory camp is a place where these children are able to be themselves and have what every other kid has, to be a part of their community.
 Camp runs for seven weeks during the summer, five days per week, from 9:30am to 2:30pm.
 Given the intensive services needed by campers with SPD, the camp provides a tailored environment and a ratio of well-trained staff to camper at approximately one-to-two.
 Location: Lieser Elementary School.
 Camp is held June 27 – August 12.
 Weekly fee: $180/$207

 Ages 13-28.
 Participate in outings to local parks, crafts, games, and special events.
 Spend time with old and new friends.
 This popular program is a must for summer fun.
 We have a DJ on Fridays.
 Tuesdays they will visit restaurants.
 If they wish to purchase lunch send $8.
 Bring a sack lunch and drinks M-F. Camp is held June 27 – August 12.
 Weekly fee: $150/$173